Condoms are the only type of contraception that can both prevent pregnancy and protect against sexually transmitted infections (STIs).

 Condoms come lubricated to make them easier to use, but you may also like to use additional lubricant (lube).
 This is particularly advised for anal sex to reduce the chance of the condom splitting.

-You can use any type of lubricant with polyurethane condoms that aren't made of latex.
-However, if you're using latex or polyisoprene condoms, don't use oil-based lubricants – such as lotion, body oil or petroleum jelly (Vaseline) – because they can damage the condom and make it more likely to split.
+You can use any type of lubricant with polyurethane condoms that are not made of latex.
+However, if you're using latex or polyisoprene condoms, do not use oil-based lubricants – such as lotion, body oil or petroleum jelly (Vaseline).
+This is because oil-based lubricants can damage the condom and make it more likely to split.

 Condoms with spermicide

 Some condoms come with spermicide on them.
-You should avoid using this type, or using spermicide as a lubricant, as it doesn't protect against STIs and may increase your risk of infection.
+You should avoid using this type, or using spermicide as a lubricant, as it does not protect against STIs and may increase your risk of infection.

 Who can use condoms?